WHY IS MY PET SCOOTING?

 If the sacs need to be emptied every few weeks or more, you may opt to have the sacs permanently removed.
 This is generally considered to be a relatively simple procedure by experienced surgeons but there are some pitfalls a pet owner should be aware of.
 The anal sac area is complicated by many local nerves controlling fecal continence and we do not want to disrupt these.
-Further, the fact that any change in the local musculature of the anal sphincter area can affect fecal continence and we do not want to disrupt that, either.
+Further, the fact that any change in the local musculature of the anal sphincter region can affect fecal continence and we do not want to disrupt that, either.
 If the anal glands have ruptured in the past, there can be a lot of scarring and the anatomy will be distorted making surgery more difficult and making preservation of the normal local structures more difficult.
-Draining tracts can develop after surgery if the gland is not completely removed.
-Still, despite these pitfalls anal sac removal is considered a relatively simple surgery by experienced surgeons.
+Draining tracts can develop after surgery if the gland is not completely removed, necessitating a second surgery.
+On the flip side, of course, is that anal sac expression will never again be needed.

 Many people own pets for years without ever learning that anal sacs exist at all and the “wives' tale” that worms cause scooting erroneously continues.
-If you have further questions about anal gland disease, ask your veterinarian or click on the “send eMail” link in the frame below.
+If you have further questions about anal gland disease, ask your veterinarian or click on the “Ask The Vet” link in the frame below.

 Page last updated: 5/2/2019